canonical/ua-reviewkit/juju/README.md

 charm config, based on pre-defined assertions.

-Checks can be applied to charm config or application settings and are categorised by the type of deployment i.e. Openstack, Kuberenetes etc and maintained as open source so that anyone can contribute to them (see CONTRIBUTING.md for more info).
+Checks can be applied to charm config or application settings and are categorised by the type of deployment i.e. Openstack, Kubernetes etc and maintained as open-source so that anyone can contribute to them (see CONTRIBUTING.md for more info).

 All checks applied are defined in yaml and found in the checks directory.
 To